-It’s not even a rocket science…
+It’s not rocket science…

-Not something you need “extreme will” for…
+Not something you need “great will” for…

 It is much, much simpler than you think.

 In this article, I am going to tell you why you feel so lazy and how to stop being lazy once and for all.
-Ready?
-Let’s go.

 How To Stop Being Lazy – For Good!

-1) Get a Deeper Understanding Of Why You Are Lazy
+1. Get a Deeper Understanding Of Why You Are Lazy

 Mostly, this refers to having negative thinking patterns that prevent you from working on and achieving your goals.
-These patterns can include: